phoenixframework/phoenix/README.md

 });
 ```

-There are a few other this not covered in this readme that might be worth exploring :
+There are a few other things not covered in this readme that might be worth exploring :

+ * By default a socket uses the ws:// protocol and the host from the current location.
+If you mean to use a separate router on a host other than `location.host`, be sure to specify the full path when initializing the socket, i.e. `var socket = new Phoenix.Socket("//example.com/ws")` or `var socket = new Phoenix.Socket("ws://example.com/ws")`
  * Both the client and server side allow for leave events (as opposed to join)
  * In JavaScript, you may manually `.trigger()` events which can be useful for testing
  * On the server side, string topics are converted into a `Topic`, which can be subscribed to from any elixir code.
 No need to use websockets!